 AIMS: AI Music Summit at Berklee convenes musicians, educators, researchers, and industry experts to explore how AI is changing music creation, production, performance, and learning.
 Building on 2024's AI and the Musician symposium, AIMS brings together keynotes, demos, conversations, and live experiences to center practical workflows and artist impact, while asking the hard questions about ethics and the future of creative work.

-Join us in Boston, June 3–5, 2026.
+Join us in Boston, June 3–5, 2026 for the conference and June 6–7, 2026 for a Hackathon.

 Programming details, keynotes, panelists and performers will be announced soon.
-The call for submissions will open by the end of January.

 What to Expect

-- Performances and showcases
+- Water and Music

 AIMS Focus Areas